DoesDevStuff/SnakeGame/README.md

 - Snake increases in length for each object eaten
 - Snake has a trail as it moves
 - Snake dies on contact with walls or itself

+#### AI snake
+- AI Snake is "fruit" seeking, making its movements more natural and less erratic
+- Able to respawn after death with delay